Location: 1569 Fairway Dr, Walnut, CA 91789. (909) 598-8299

 Cuisine: Japanese Sushi (with slight nod to China)

 Rating: Ends of the earth, but very good

 Chef Kaz of Totoraku, an occasional hedonist, sent us far east to this Sushi restaurant last year and it was such a fun time that we had to return again for a fourth visit.

 And by far east I mean REALLY REALLY far east — to Walnut California.
 40+ miles from my house.
 20 miles past Alhambra (which most people consider to far to drive for food).
 It took an hour and twenty minutes on a Saturday night!

 The slick looking location is in the heart of the affluent Chinese American San Gabriel Valley.
 But yes, it’s Japan, if perhaps catering to Chinese taste.
 This photo was shot at about 10pm after everyone else had left.

-But that drive!
-It was so far that most of the party booked a nearby Marriot and turned it into a bunch of meals, massages, and other decadences.
+It’s great fun up here, but that drive!
+It was so far that most of the party slept at the Marriot and turned it into a bunch of meals, massages, and other decadences.
 I drove home to my lovely wife.